draganstojakovic/ytracker/README.md

 ### Note

-This program is Unix only, so no Windows Os support, and it was only tested on Debian GNU/Linux, so it may not work of Apple devices.
+This program is Unix only, so no Windows OS support, and it was only tested on Debian GNU/Linux, so it may not work on Apple devices.